PermafrostDiscoveryGateway/viz-workflow/gke_workflow/README.md

 ### Steps

-1. Make changes to the worker pod configurations.
-The worker pods are configured in the script itself, so this changes the code and requires the Docker image to be rebuilt in step 2
+1. Make changes to the worker pod configuration.
+The worker pods are configured in the script itself, so this changes the code and requires the Docker image to be rebuilt in step 2.
     * Parameters to configure the worker pods are in [parsl_config.py](parsl_config.py):
         * Change the value of `max_workers`, or `min_blocks`, or `max_blocks` to the appropriate number for your job, depending on the size of your input dataset.
+            > TODO: As we experiment more with different sizes of input datasets and different datasets in general, we should update these instructions with more details.
         * If you have made changes that require you to rebuilt the image, then within `parsl_config.py` update the `image` string with a new package version tag (like `0.2.9`).
 This tag will be the same one used in the command to rebuild the image in step 2.
     * Things to note:
         - pod name prefix: `viz-workflow-worker`